 Home remedies aren't always enough.
 However, if this is the case, your dentist can help you.
 Dentists can recommend products like artificial saliva that moisten your mouth.
 Artificial saliva is often a spray or gel that you apply to your mouth whenever it feels dry.
 Your dentist can also give you a prescription for pills that stimulate the flow of saliva.

-Another possible solution is toothpaste such as Colgate® PreviDent® 5000 Dry Mouth.
-Specialized toothpaste is designed to not dehydrate your mouth as much as regular toothpaste.
+If you’re looking for a toothpaste that is designed not to dehydrate your mouth as much as regular toothpaste, try using PreviDent® 5000 Dry Mouth (1.1% Sodium Fluoride) Prescription Strength Toothpaste for Dry Mouth (Rx Only) that is known to be less irritating and less likely to cause dryness.
 This will help keep your mouth comfortable and moist.
 This kind of toothpaste is only available with a prescription, so make sure to ask your dentist about it.

 There May Be an Underlying Cause